walterdejong/synctool/doc/chapter3.md

 the costly SSL handshake.
 You don't have to do anything special to enable this feature; synctool will use it if your ssh supports it.

-If multiplexing is giving you problems (like hanging sessions), you can disable it in synctool.conf.
+If multiplexing is giving you problems, you can disable it in synctool.conf.

 dsh has some special switches to control multiplexing.
 Normally you don't need this, but these commands may come in handy.
 For example, if you have